 Commercial Roofing Types

-A hybrid system that combines traditional asphalt roofing with added polymers for improved flexibility and durability.
+• Modified Bitumen: Combines asphalt with polymers for flexibility and durability.

 Choosing the Right Commercial Roofing Specialist